Designing a tool to help Airstream customers choose the right model camper.

 Matching volunteer's talents with dog rescues that need their help

-The Rescue Dogz app is the matchmaking platform connecting skilled volunteers with nearby dog rescues.
+The Rescue Dogz app is a platform connecting skilled volunteers with nearby dog rescues that need their help.

-Creating experiential buzz for a rebranded grocery chain in Florida
+Creating a buzz for a rebranded grocery chain in Florida